Innovator of the Year

-Selected applications will progress to the competition final.
+Selected applications, which will progress to the competition final, will be required to submit supplementary information.
 They will be assessed by a separate judging panel who will choose the winners of each category.
 One of those winners will be the overall Innovator of the Year.

 Commercial innovator: Dr Anna Hine

 Social innovator: Dr Simon Gubbins, Professor Peter Mertens, Dr Carrie Batten